terrimporter/UNITE_ITSClassifier/README.md

 Kõljalg, U., Abarenkov, K., Nilsson, R. H., Larsson, K.-H., & Taylor, A. F. S. (2019).
 The UNITE Database for Molecular Identification and for Communicating Fungal Species.
 Biodiversity Information Science and Standards, 3, e37402. doi: 10.3897/biss.3.37402

 ## How this dataset was prepared

+**The following steps are only needed if you are interested in the steps I took to reform QIIME formatted files for use with the RDP classifier.
+You can also check under the [Releases](#Releases) section to see what bootstrap support cutoffs are ideal given your average query length.**

 ### Get UNITE data and prepare it

 1. Obtain QIIME-formatted UNITE files v8.2 from https://files.plutof.ut.ee/public/orig/98/AE/98AE96C6593FC9C52D1C46B96C2D9064291F4DBA625EF189FEC1CCAFCF4A1691.gz